here now

 Mindfulness

 Mindfulness plays an important role in the way I approach counseling.
-Broadly researched as an effective modality in treating stress, anxiety, chronic pain, depression, addiction, and a range of other psychological problems; mindfulness allows people to live more intentional lives.
+It is a well-researched practice shown to be helpful in working with stress, anxiety, depression, chronic pain, addiction, and other emotional challenges.

 The present is the only time that any of us have to be alive